 Of course, no one in the United States can be convicted for a crime until and unless the state can prove that person’s guilt beyond a reasonable doubt.
 If you are charged with a crime, have an experienced criminal defense lawyer examine the case and the evidence against you.
 If there is any error or mistake in the state’s case, your defense lawyer can use that flaw to raise doubts about the charges against you.
 If you are convinced that evidence against you was planted or that the evidence has been corrupted, tell your defense attorney.
 Real-life frame-ups usually collapse under scrutiny when they’re properly investigated, and purported “criminal geniuses” such as Edward Wayne Edwards are more apt to frame the innocent in novels and movies than in real life.

 If you are charged with any misdemeanor or felony, whether or not you are being framed or you suspect a set-up, you must retain high-quality defense representation at once.
 Do not try to act as your own attorney.
 Don’t agree, confess, or admit anything to the police.
 As quickly as you can after an arrest, contact a good criminal defense lawyer, and in southern California, an experienced Long Beach criminal defense attorney.
+If you live in Phoenix, contact a Phoenix criminal defense attorney.
 Legal help is here, but you must take the first step and make the call.